heedy/heedy/README.md

 make deps
 ```

-To build ConnectorDB, you need to add the `src` directory to your gopath.
+To build ConnectorDB, you need to add the `connectordb` directory to your gopath.
 After doing so, the following will create all necessary binaries:

 ```bash
 make